dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

     _items.myitem().send(ON); // let there be light
 ```

-It will produce the following wrapper script:
+It will produce this kind of wrapped script:

 ```java
 import org.openhab.core.library.items.*;